wasabi805/redux-thunk-extraReducers/README.md

+# Basic Redux example on a controled form input

+This repo contains a sample of the code that's needed in order to get Redux working in a react app.

 # Getting Started with React + TypeScript, eslint, prettier, and Material Ui

 (Note: this broiler also has a version with MaterialUi)